 - If the downgrade is expected to be temporary in nature, investors can enter at purchasing them at a lower price.

-- If the fundamentals of the firm are strong, they can offer potential for much higher returns if held for some time.
+- If the fundamentals of the firm are strong, they can offer a potential for much higher returns if held for some time.

 Very often, these fallen angel bonds have outperformed the original high-yield issues.
 For instance, in 2015, in the European region, these bonds exceeded the high yield issue by around 3%.
 The returns from Fallen Angels were around 6%, whereas the regular high-yield bonds offered around 3%.